SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

   - Note the [background processing framework (bgPF)](https://help.sap.com/docs/abap-cloud/abap-concepts/background-processing-framework) as a successor technology

 **Using [subroutines](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensubroutine_glosry.htm)**
-- Subroutines that are no longer recommended for use can be registered for later execution.
+- Subroutines (that are no longer recommended for use ⚠️) can be registered for later execution.

 - They are registered with the [`PERFORM ...
 ON COMMIT`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapperform_on_commit.htm) statement.
 These subroutines are executed when a `COMMIT WORK` statement is called.
 - An addition is available to control the order of execution.